του Αναστασίου Στάμου , προέδρου της Δάειρας

 has caused quite a stir because she graduated from Deree College,

-and therefore does not have a recognized Greek degree
+and therefore does not have a recognized Greek degree.
+According

 to Diamantopoulou, sentiments within the Greek university system